Are you considering buying life insurance but don't know where to start? Here's a money-saving tip: get it while you're still young(er) and healthy!

 - A whole life insurance policy may pay out dividends.
-This is because when you secure a whole life insurance policy, the carrier assumes that the cash-value portion of the policy that you contribute to will increase at a certain rate.
-If your policy grows more than what the carrier originally assumed, they could pay you dividends, which can be reinvested or cashed out.
+This is because when you secure a whole life insurance policy, the carrier assumes that the cash-value portion of the policy you contribute will increase at a certain rate.
+If your policy grows more than what the carrier originally assumed, it could pay you dividends, which can be reinvested or cashed out.

 - The cost of whole life insurance is one of the biggest drawbacks to purchasing this type of policy.
 As noted, it is much more expensive than term life insurance because of the added cash-value component of the policy.

-- Furthermore, due to the cost of the policy, some may choose to purchase a lower coverage amount because the premium costs less.
+- Furthermore, due to the policy's cost, some may purchase a lower coverage because the premium costs less.
 This could result in being underinsured.

-- Additionally, because there are multiple components associated with whole life insurance policies, they can be more difficult and complex to secure and understand.
-It may take more time and research to find the best policy for your needs.
+- Additionally, because multiple components are associated with whole life insurance policies, they can be more difficult and complex to secure and understand.
+Finding the best policy for your needs may take more time and research.

 - The savings account may not be the best investment for your money.
 There are far more productive and profitable ways to invest your money than through your life insurance plan.